odysseyprogramme/odyssey-website-dev/content/template.md

 <br>
 <br>

 Images: the many ways to import them: successes and failures :(  Compare source file and rendered webpage.
-It's funny that the image might work well here but fails to appear in the website, and vice versa!
+It's funny that the image might work well in the MD file but fails to appear in the website, and vice versa!

 <p> 1.
 Open the file containing the Linux mascot. </p>